 Let’s talk about anatomy really quickly.
 The vagina is actually the name for the internal vaginal canal, but it’s commonly misused to refer to the entirety of the genitalia in mainstream media, (specifically for parts such as the labia, clitoris, or pubic mound).
 The term “vaginal rejuvenation” is an umbrella term for the popular procedures that occur, with the two most common being vaginoplasty and labiaplasty.
 Some may wish to have their vagina tightened, while others opt to correct the shape of their labia.

 While several of the above procedures may alleviate discomfort, studies have shown that the surge in surgeries have a lot to do with aesthetics over medical reasoning.
 However, given the absence of long-term studies, there’s barely any proof these therapies actually work or are even safe.
 More recently, the U.S. Food and Drug Administration (FDA) issued a warning to seven companies marketing vaginal rejuvenation procedures.
-Specifically, the advertisements sold promises that their techniques would “tighten and refresh” their vaginas.
+Specifically, the advertisements sold promises that their techniques would “tighten and refresh” their vulva/vaginas.
 Some were targeted toward improving postmenopausal symptoms, like vaginal dryness or pain during sex.

 "Feeling healthy and confident isn't always the easiest thing to embrace."